ofiwg/libfabric/prov/cxi/README.md

-Each EP has 256 different pid_idx values that it can use to communicate with on the remote Cassini chip, and each of these is mapped to a libfabric provider Portal Table Entry (PTE), which is mapped to a libcxi PTE, which is mapped to a Cassini hardware PTE.
+Each EP has 256 different pid_idx values that it can use to communicate with on the remote Cassini chip, and each of these is mapped to a libfabric provider Portal Table Entry (PTE) on the remote node, which is mapped to a libcxi PTE, which is mapped to a Cassini hardware PTE.
 This is a "receive portal" on the target device.

 All EP initiator operations specify (or imply) a pid_idx value, which targets exactly one of these PTEs on the remote Cassini device.